With the announcement by WHO on 12 March 2020 in declaring COVID-19 a pandemic, qualification events for Tokyo 2020 have been impacted.

-As you are no doubt aware, the World Health Organisation (WHO) yesterday declared that COVID-19 has become a pandemic due to the speed and scale of transmission rather than the severity of the disease.
+On 12 March 2020, the World Health Organisation (WHO) declared that COVID-19 had become a pandemic due to the speed and scale of transmission rather than the severity of the disease.
 A pandemic is defined as “an epidemic occurring worldwide, or over a very wide area, crossing international boundaries and usually affecting a large number of people”

 Tokyo 2020 qualification system impacts